-Rush has appeared onstage at the Gotham Comedy Club and does a regular riff on the news on Sirius XM's "Judith Regan Show."
+Rush has appeared onstage at the Gotham Comedy Club and delivered a regular riff on the news on Sirius XM's "Judith Regan Show."
 He has co-hosted “The Rush & Molloy Show” on eYada.com, hosted “The Rush Report” for the CW Network, was a recurring “character” on Bravo’s “Tabloid Wars” series